Bedrock-OSS/bedrock-wiki/docs/blocks/parts-of-custom-tree.md

 ## Features

-Features:
+- Features:

-• Decaying leaves
+    - Decaying leaves

-• If leaves were broken using shears, they will drop leaves block
+    - If leaves are broken using shears, they will drop themselves

-• Leaves doesn't decay if were placed by player
+    - Leaves doesn't decay if placed by a player

-• Logs are strippable and have facing direction
+    - Logs are strippable and rotatable

-• Stripping logs is compabilityable to tools from other add-ons (if they have "tag:minecraft_is_axe":{} component)
+    - Stripping logs are compatible with tools from other Add-Ons (if they have the `tag:minecraft_is_axe` component)

-• Sapplings can be bonemealed
+    - Saplings can be bonemealed

-Issues:
+- Issues:

-• If leaves were broken using shears can spawn ordinary loot too
+    - If leaves are broken using shears, they can drop normal loot

-• To make leaves decay, you need to use /fill command that will replace custom_leaves with custom_leaves
+    - To make leaves decay, you need to use the `/fill` command that will replace custom_leaves with custom_leaves

 ## Making Leaves